-- When trying to find the website, I get an error message that states the webpage is under construction. - You usually get this error page when the website is not correctly typed.
+When trying to find the website, I am receiving an error message that states the webpage is under construction.

+• You usually get this error page when the website is not correctly typed.
 The correct URL is:

-https://oh-grievances.force.com/Union/SiteLogin
+https://ohgrievance.my.site.com/Union/SiteLogin

-Save this as a bookmark or create a shortcut on your desktop.
-The link is also available on most agencies intranet, OCSEA's website and OCB's website.
+- ✓ Save this as a bookmark or create a shortcut on your desktop. - ✓ Check your agencies intranet, OCSEA's website and OCB's website, the link is available on each of these sites

-- When clicking as new user, the system will not allow me to create an account. - You must use your state of Ohio e-mail when creating an account.
+When clicking as new user, the system will not allow me to create an account.

+• You must use your state of Ohio e-mail when creating an account.
 If the system states it does not recognize the e-mail, this usually means your MYOHIO account does not have your state e-mail correct.
-Go into your MYOHIO account for OAKs (same place you get your pay stub) and confirm that your e-mail is listed in MYOHIO under personal information and it has the correct State of Ohio e-mail.
-If you had to add or update your e-mail into MYOHIO, you will need to contact OCSEA-OGC to have your e-mail manually added to the Electronic grievance system.
+Go into your MYOHIO account for OAKs (same place you view your pay stub) and confirm that your e-mail is listed in MYOHIO under personal information and it has the correct State of Ohio e-mail.
+If you had to add or update your e-mail into MYOHIO, you will need to contact OCSEA-OGC to have your e-mail manually added to the Electronic Grievance System.
 If we do not manually add your e-mail in the OH system, it will be updated during the next bi-weekly feed update to the system.